DataTalksClub/data-engineering-zoomcamp/07-streaming/workshop/README.md

     ).wait()
 ```

-- Checkpointing every 10 seconds — Flink saves its state (Kafka offsets, in-flight data).
+- Checkpointing every 10 seconds - Flink periodically serializes its state (Kafka offsets, in-flight data, open windows) to disk.
 If the job crashes, it resumes from the last checkpoint.
+This is a trade-off: checkpoint too often (e.g., every 1 second) and you waste resources on serialization; checkpoint too rarely and you lose more progress on failure.
+10 seconds is a reasonable default.
-- Streaming mode — the job runs continuously, waiting for new data
+- Streaming mode - the job runs continuously, waiting for new data
 - The `INSERT INTO ...
-SELECT` is the pipeline — read from Kafka, convert the timestamp, write to PostgreSQL
+SELECT` is the pipeline - read from Kafka, convert the timestamp, write to PostgreSQL

 Submit the job: